labs12-section-calendar-template/Front-End/README.md

  ## Environment Variables

 To use the app properly, please set up environment variables on your end.
 In Front-End, an .env file is provided in the root of the directory.
-Please move this file inside of the calendr directory, right below src.
+Please move this file inside of the calendr directory, right below the src folder.
 Additionally, in the root of the Backend directory, create a .env file with the text below:

 ```